 I am Associate Professor / Docent at the Department of Education, Stockholm University.
 In previous years, I have been a visiting academic at the Nanyang Technological University and the UCL Institute of Education.
 Before life in academia, I worked in the foreign service as well as conducted research for policy and practice at the Institute of Southeast Asian Studies and Institute for Adult Learning in Singapore.
 I earned my PhD in Sociology at Stockholm University and Master of Science in Sociology at the University of Oxford.

-Current projects that anchor my research at the crossroads of the sociology of education and work:
+Research projects at the crossroads of the sociology of education and work:

-Together with Margarita Chudnovskaya and Erik Nylander, we are working on an in-depth, mixed methods project that examines the expansion of higher vocational education (yrkeshögskolan) in Sweden.
-Drawing on register data, interview data and archival material, we combine approaches from sociology, demography and education to examine processes of differentiation and selection in participation, how changes in participation are taking place alongside expansion and population changes, and how justifications for higher vocational education participation are enacted.
-This project is funded by the Swedish Research Council.
+I am currently working on an in-depth, mixed methods project that examines the expansion of higher vocational education (yrkeshögskolan) in Sweden.
+Drawing on register data, interview data and archival material, the project team combines approaches from sociology, demography and education to examine processes of differentiation and selection in participation, how changes in participation are taking place alongside expansion and population changes, and how justifications for higher vocational education participation are enacted.
+This project is funded by the Swedish Research Council (VR).

 In a second stream of research, I revisit the notion of "sponsored mobility" by examining a specific type of education to work trajectory: one where students are selected early and sponsored to study abroad in elite universities, with the obligation to return to their home country to take on a vocation in the public service.
-The project analyses institutional stability and change in a national scholarship programme and identifies the kinds of modification in the valorisation of knowledge acquired by future governing elites over time.
+The project analyses institutional stability and change in a national scholarship programme and identifies the kinds of modification in the valorisation of knowledge acquired by future governing elites over time (This project has concluded).

 My experience in teaching in higher education spans programmes in Sociology and Education, at the undergraduate and postgraduate levels, and in both methodological and theoretical courses.

 Ye, Rebecca, Chudnovskaya, Margarita and Erik Nylander (2022).
 Right competence at the right time -- but for whom?
 Social recruitment of participants in an expanding higher vocational education segment in Sweden (2005-2019).
-Adult Education Quarterly, Online first.
+Adult Education Quarterly, 72(4), 380-400.

 Ye, Rebecca.
 (2021).
 Schooling for government: institutionalised sponsored mobility and trajectories of public service scholarship recipients in Singapore (1979-2018).
 Journal of Education and Work, 34(4), 518-532.